nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 transitive dependency of, you, also depends on the same crate with some different set of features.
 How does cargo resolve those?
 And cargo is getting a new version of that component, that you have to opt into.
-And this fixes two-- well, it fixes a couple of different issues.
-One of the big ones is that currently, the resolver-- imagine that you depend on, say, `tokio`, right.
+And this fixes two— well, it fixes a couple of different issues.
+One of the big ones is that currently, the resolver— imagine that you depend on, say, `tokio`, right.
 So the `tokio` create has a bunch of different features in it, feature flags that enable things like, Do you want to the multi threaded run time?
 Do you want support for IO, and whatever.
 If you write a crate that Only needs, say, the